(1) Business Risks

 6) Impairment risk

-The Group is exposed to the risk of impairment of the value of its leased and non-current assets, including real estate holdings, machinery, equipment and vehicles, and goodwill and mining rights.
+The Group is exposed to the risk of impairment of the value of right-of-use assets and non-current assets, including real estate holdings, machinery, equipment and vehicles, and goodwill and mining rights.
 The Group recognizes necessary impairment losses at the end of the fiscal year in which they are identified.
 If assets subject to asset impairment accounting decline materially in value due to a decline in their prices, recognition of necessary impairment losses could adversely affect the Group’s operating performance and/or financial condition.

 7) Funding risks